sfranzyshen/mjs3/README.md

 - mJS VM executes JS source directly, no AST/bytecode is generated
 - Simple FFI API to inject existing C functions into JS

-## Example - blinky in JavaScript on Arduino Mini
+## Embedded example: blinky in JavaScript on Arduino Mini

 ```c++
 #define MJS_STRING_POOL_SIZE 200			// Buffer for all strings